 Also in the national section: a two-page picture feature showing how the island set for Gilligan’s Island was constructed at the CBS Studio Center; another Designer’s Choice feature showcasing outfits by Helen Rose modeled by actress Vera Miles; a crossword puzzle; and a cartoon on the inner back cover by L. Herman depicting the evolution of TV sets from 1947 to 1965.

 Notes from the Hollywood and New York TV Teletype columns:

 - Dick Williams will be the choral director of “NBC’s Follies of 1965,” a special set to air on November 27th, with Steve Lawrence, Juliet Prowse, Jill St. John, Allan Sherman, and Nipsey Russell.
-An hour-long special on the Inter-American Highway, produced by Lou Hazam, will air on NBC on March 23rd, 1965.

 - Dragnet may be returning to television with Jack Webb producing and starring.